priyankamadhwal/IndoorsGPS/README.md

   <b>Global vs. Local Broadcasts</b>
   <br/>
   <p>
-    Using a <i>global broadcast</i>, any other application can also send and receives broadcast messages to and from our application.
+    Using a <i>global broadcast</i>, any other application can also send and receive broadcast messages to and from our application.
 This can be a serious security threat for the application.
 Also global broadcast is sent system-wide, so it is not performance efficient.
   </p>
   <p>
     <br />